 UniFi Dream Machine: Excellent mobile app

 But first and foremost, the UDM is a Wi-Fi machine that anyone can use.
-You can enjoy it even you don't care about any fancy features.
+Even if you don't care about any fancy features, you can enjoy it.

 To start, you'll first need to download the UniFi Network mobile app, which will walk you through the setup process.
 You'll need to create an account with Ubiquiti, which will also work as the credentials to use the UDM's web interface.